vegawidget/altair/CONTRIBUTING.md

 Here, I am experimenting with something.
 Clearly, the `$` operator is not a pipe, `%>%`.
 However, it can be used across line-breaks such that we could format the code in the same style as a pipe.
 I realize this is not completely satisfying, but it at least resembles a **ggplot2** style.

-In the documentation, lets call things (and even name things) charts, as this seems to be the term-of-art that Altair and Vega-Lite use.
+In the documentation, let's call things (and even name things) charts, as this seems to be the term-of-art that Altair and Vega-Lite use.

 ## Development strategy